NottingHack/rules/membership-of-the-hackspace.rst

 Any person of the age of 18 or over can join Nottingham Hackspace, by visiting on a open night, providing correct details and setting up and maintaining a monthly payment into our nominated bank account.

-Persons aged between 16 and 18 can join Nottingham Hackspace as a 'Young Hacker'.
-To join, the Young Hacker and their parents or guardians will need to meet with a Trustee at the Hackspace to discuss the risks within the Space.

 The amount you pay into Nottingham Hackspace is your own choice, however we ask that you contribute more than you take away.
 For information **the average costs per hour to run the Hackspace can be seen on our** `Cost of hacking page <http://nottinghack.org.uk/tools/costposter/>`_ .

 From time to time all membership contributions will be reviewed and members may be asked to increase their contribution.